ecaoile/angelhack-sandbox/README.md

 1. Visual Studio Code
 2. A working internet connection
 3. An updated browser to display the application
+4. Agora.io broadcast set up on another user's computer to view their webcam

 ## Happy path
 - open home page